mythril-forge/homebrew-classes/sorcerer/sorcerer-spellcasting.md

 ### Spellcasting Ability
 Charisma is your spellcasting ability for your sorcerer spells, since the power of your magic relies on your ability to project your will into the world.
 You use your Charisma whenever a spell refers to your spellcasting ability.
-In addition, you use your Charisma modifier when setting the saving throw DC for a sorcerer spell you cast and when making an attack roll with one.
+In addition, you use your Charisma Modifier when setting the Saving Throw DC for a sorcerer spell you cast and when making an Attack Roll with one.

-`Spell save DC = 9 + your proficiency bonus + your Charisma modifier`
+`Spell save DC = 9 + your Proficiency Bonus + your Charisma Modifier`

-`Spell attack modifier = your proficiency bonus + your Charisma modifier`
+`Spell Attack Modifier = your Proficiency Bonus + your Charisma Modifier`

 ### Spell Slots
 To cast a spell, you must expend a slot of the spell's level or higher.